junipertcy/bipartiteSBM-MCMC/README.md

     `--membership_path <optional_membership_file>` – initial node membership configuration for seeding the Markov chain.

+#### Example call (maximization):
 The call is similar to that of the marginalization mode:
 ```commandline
 bin/mcmc -e dataset/southernWomen.edgelist -n 4 4 4 3 3 3 3 3 3 2 -t 1000 -x 100 --maximize -c exponential -a 10 0.1 -y 18 14 -z 5 5 -E 0.001 --randomize
 ```

+* OUTPUT:
+    > 4 4 4 4 4 4 2 0 2 1 3 3 1 1 1 0 2 2 6 6 6 6 6 8 5 8 8 9 5 7 7 7

+Same as `marginalization`, the output is an instance of Monte Carlo samples.
+Each column represents the community label of each node.

 ### <a id="example-estimation"></a>Example estimation
 In the `estimation` mode, one could use the Markov chain Monte Carlo algorithm to sample the posterior distribution directly.